 Stock assessment program

-Fisheries data alone is inherently misleading because many factors influence the fish stocks and the fishery.
-For example, the season can influence the catch and weather can influence fishing effort.
-Misinterpreting the data, or only looking at some of the data, can lead to vastly differing opinions about the sustainability of the fish stocks.
-Stock assessments help interpret all these interrelated factors in a consistent way for all stakeholders.
+By itself, fisheries data can be misleading because many factors influence fish stocks and fisheries (e.g. season can influence catch and weather can influence fishing effort).
+Misinterpreting data, or only looking at some of the data, can lead to very different opinions about the sustainability of fish stocks.
+Stock assessments interpret all these factors in a consistent way.

-Primarily, stock assessments integrate our understanding of the ecology, biology, environment, fishing behaviours and other drivers such as product value, to give us a measure of the health of fish stocks.
+Stock assessments integrate our understanding of ecology, biology, environment, fishing behaviours and other drivers (such as product value) to give us a measure of the health of fish stocks.

 - commercial logbook data